rdi-berkeley/llm-agents/index.md

 ### Prospective Students
 - ***Students interested in the course should first try enrolling in the course in CalCentral.
 The class number for CS194-196 is 32306.
 The class number for CS294-196 is 32304.
 Please join the waitlist if the class is full.***
 - ***We plan to expand the class size to allow more students to join.
-Please fill in the <a href="https://forms.gle/8sHgNLQm44G9yLRA8">signup form</a> if you are on the waitlist.
+Please fill in the <a href="https://forms.gle/8sHgNLQm44G9yLRA8">signup form</a> if you are on the waitlist or can't get added to the waitlist.
 You will receive an email notification around the beginning of the fall semester if you are allowed in.***

 [//]: # (- ***For general course content related questions, please join our [edstem]&#40;https://edstem.org/us/courses/41945/discussion/&#41;.***)
 - ***<span style="color:red">For any questions, please email course staff at <a href="mailto:cs294196.f24@gmail.com">cs294196.f24@gmail.com</a>.</span>***